Ulrich Bräker: Biography

-Bräker was born as the oldest of eight siblings in Scheftenau, Wattwil, Toggenburg (at the time a territory owned by the Abbey of St. Gall).
+Bräker was born on 22 December 1735 as the oldest of eight siblings in Scheftenau, Wattwil, Toggenburg (at the time a territory owned by the Abbey of St. Gall).
 After the estate name of his birth house, he was also known as Näppis-Ueli (Näbisuli).
-He was the son of Johannes Bräker (Näbishans, 1708–1762).
+He was the son of Johannes Bräker (Näbishans, 1708–1762), a day laborer, small farmer and saltpeter boiler.

 During 1741-54, the family worked the remote estate of Dreyschlatt.
-Ulrich was educated in literacy and basic arithmetics during ten weeks each winter, working as a goatherd for the rest of the year.
-In 1754, the family moved to Wattwil, where Ulrich worked various jobs.
-In 1755, he entered the service of a Prussian recruiting officer.
-Against his will, he was pressed into military service in the 13th infantry regiment of the Prussian Army in 1756, but managed to escape later in the same year, at the Battle of Lobositz.
+Bräker was educated in literacy and basic arithmetics during ten weeks each winter, working as a goatherd for the rest of the year.
+In 1754, the family moved to Wattwil, where Bräker worked various jobs.
+In 1755, he was enlisted as a mercenary by a Prussian recruiting officer.
+Against his will, he was pressed into military service in the 13th infantry regiment of the Prussian Army in 1756, but managed to desert later in the same year at the Battle of Lobositz, at the beginning of the Seven Years' War.

 Returning to his native Toggenburg, he married Salome Ambühl of Wattwil (1735–1822) in 1761 and had several children.